IcebergIceberg

 Compaction

-File creation rate is controlled by flush interval (default: 10 seconds).
-Run periodic compaction/maintenance using your query engine (Spark, Trino) or a table management service to optimize read performance.
+File creation rate is controlled by the flush interval (10 seconds by default).
+Run periodic compaction using your query engine (Spark, Trino) or a table management service to optimize read performance.

 Setup